DCWhiteSnake/Bird-App/README.md

  - Functionality to get tweets from people you follow (buggy)
  - Touch up the style and elements on the webapp
  - Backend flow to get tweets and then broadcast to followers.

+Update 6-12-2023
+- Old Tweets are now persisted to the browser's indexDb till you log out
+- You can run with the run-app.sh script again 😊
+- Added an architecture diagram [Architecture Diagram](https://github.com/DCWhiteSnake/Bird-App/blob/main/Architecture.png "Architecture diagram") to show a high-level idea of the app
+- Style is still meh.